-The goals of site preparation are to control competing vegetation and ensure good soil-to-root contact for the newly planted seedlings.
+The objective of site preparation is to control competing vegetation and ensure good soil-to-root contact for your newly planted seedlings.
 An ideal site is well tilled and free of weeds.
-However, the steepness of slope, rocks and other impediments and the need to control soil erosion often limit the degree of site preparation that can be considered practical.
+However, the steepness of slope, rocks and other impediments, and the need to control soil erosion often limit the degree of site preparation that may be considered practical.

 Eliminate all vegetation in a strip 3-5’ wide where the trees will be planted by cultivating or using herbicides.
-If the site needs protection from erosion, do all work on the contour.
+If your site needs protection from erosion, do all work on the contour.

 SEEDLING CARE PRIOR TO PLANTING

-The planting seasons in Iowa are generally from the end of October until the ground freezes for fall, and April 1st through May for spring.
+The planting seasons in Iowa are generally from November 1 until the ground freezes for fall, and April through May for spring.
 To get the best survival rate, plant the seedlings as soon as you receive them.
 If you need to store the seedlings, leave them in the packaging bags and keep them as cool as possible in an environment that does not allow freezing and thawing until you are ready to plant.
 Seedlings lose their vigor if stored for long periods.